Krafalski/mongo_atlas_test/README.md

 ## Lesson Objectives

+1. Make sure you completed the MongoDB Atlas Set Up
 1. Make a new github repository
 1. Create a basic express app
 1. set up environmental variables